Uganda and Kenya Birding Tour

 Highlight mammals and others

-Cheetah, Savannah Elephant, Red-tailed Monkey, Common Zebra, Common Impala, Nile Crocodile, Nile Hippo, White Rhino, Black Rhino, Maasai Giraffe, African Buffalo, Rothschild’s Giraffe, Leopard, African Lion, Chimpanzee, Mountain Gorilla
+Cheetah, Savannah Elephant, Red-tailed Monkey, Grevy’s Zebra, Common Impala, Nile Crocodile, Nile Hippo, White Rhino, Black Rhino, Reticulated Giraffe, African Buffalo, Rothschild’s Giraffe, Leopard, African Lion, Beisa Oryx, Gerenuk, Chimpanzee, Mountain Gorilla

 Equatorial forest, Wetlands, Savannah, Highland Forest, Albertine Rift Mountains, Semi-arid Scrubland

-River Nile, Lake Victoria, Masai Mara, African Big Game, Forest walk, the Great Rift Valley, Boat Ride, Albertine Rift Endemics
+River Nile, Lake Victoria, Mt.
+Kenya, Masai Mara, African Big Game, Forest walk, the Great Rift Valley, Boat Ride, Albertine Rift Endemics